Crytlig/az-wrap/README.md

 Just some pretty printing and upcoming TUI work around the Azure CLI.
 Mostly developing it for fun...
 And personal usefulness

-Currently, only viewing and selecting a subscription is implemented.
-Very rough around the edges, and could be better in a lot of ways, but it gets the job done.

 ## What job, exactly?

 I work with a lot of Azure subscriptions, and in one tenant, sequence numbers or GUIDs are used instead of meaningful names.